oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

 - **Value at risk (VaR)** is an estimate of the minimum expected loss:
   - Over a given time horizon
   - At a given significance level
-  - VaR for a portfolio cannot be calculated without considerng asset correlations
+  - VaR for a portfolio cannot be calculated without considering asset correlations
+  - It is important to note that the accuracy of VaR as a risk measure can only be determined after the fact
   - Methods for calculating it include:
     - Use of historical data
       - When calculating at a given significance percentage, take that percentage of the lowest returns, and then select the highest return of that subset
       - Multiply by portfolio value to get historical VaR
+      - The historical method requires a large amount of data
+      - It also assumes that the past will be a reliable guide to the future
     - Use of Monte Carlo simulation
+      - Requires less data than the historical method
+      - Also assumed the past is a good indicator
     - Use of the **analytical method**
       - For a portfolio with an expected daily return of $\hat{\text{R}}_p$, a daily standard deviation of $\sigma$, a value of $\text{V}_p$, and a critical value given by the chosen significance level of $\text{z}$, VaR is given by:
 $$